JakeSteam/blog-programming/_posts/2023-10-22-getting-latex-working-in-vscode-on-windows.md

 \end{document}
 ```

-When you save this document, you should notice 4 things.
+When you save this document, you should notice 4 things:

 ### 1: New LaTeX buttons